jeffblankenburg/31-days-of-vibe-coding/outlines/week2.md

 ## Day 13 – Testing Without the Pain

 **Abstract:**
-No one loves writing tests—except your AI.
-We’ll show how to turn vibe coding into a test-driven flow, where the AI helps you generate, expand, and validate tests automatically.
-We’ll also connect them to runtime metrics for real proof of coverage.
+No one loves writing tests, except your AI.
+I'll show how to turn vibe coding into a test-driven flow, where the AI helps you generate, expand, and validate tests automatically.
+I'll also show how to connect them to runtime metrics for real proof of coverage.

 ### Outline
 1. **Testing Mindset** – Reframing AI as a test generator.